-- Net assets decreased
+- Net assets decreased by \$233,738

-- Total revenues increased for the year
+- Total revenues decreased for the year

-- Expenses increased in proportion to the increase in revenues
+- Expenses increased

-- Federal grants increased
+- Federal grants decreased

-Using this Annual Financial Report (AFR)
+Using this Annual Financial Report

-This AFR consists of a series of financial statements and notes to those statements.
+This report consists of a series of financial statements and notes to those statements.
 These statements are organized so the reader can understand the West Carroll Parish Sheriff as a whole, an entire operating entity.
 The statements then proceed to provide an increasingly detailed look at specific financial activities.